Sheila Duffy brings history from Wall Street, nonprofits to Leeds.

 “I love the energy and creativity of people who are just starting their journey, and I enjoy finding ways to help them feel supported in understanding their skills and how they fit into finance,” Duffy said.
 “That was so important to me in coming to Leeds.”

 Duffy joins the Leeds School of Business from PNC, where she was a senior business development officer; she also has held leadership roles at Public Trust Advisors, Forest City Enterprises and the New Mexico Treasury, among other roles.
-She also is president of the national board of Women in Public Finance, where she has become an invaluable mentor—a role rooted in her personal story.
+She also is president of the national board of Women in Public Finance.

 She’s made it her mission to be a voice for young professionals, including creating a webinar for the CFA Institute on how to build diverse talent pipelines.
 The webinar is a panel of three influential women in finance who share strategies to help students choose a career path—while showing employers how to improve their student outreach.

 In other words, it was the perfect preparation for someone aiming to lead the Burridge Center.